qmk/qmk_firmware/docs/serial_driver.md

 ## USART Half-duplex

 Targeting ARM boards based on ChibiOS, where communication is offloaded to a USART hardware device that supports Half-duplex operation.
 The advantages over bitbanging are fast, accurate timings and reduced CPU usage.
-Therefore it is advised to choose Half-duplex over Bitbang if MCU is capable of utilising Half-duplex, and Full-duplex can't be used instead (e.g. lack of available GPIO pins).
+Therefore it is advised to choose Half-duplex over Bitbang if MCU is capable of utilising Half-duplex, and Full-duplex can't be used instead (e.g. lack of available GPIO pins, or imcompatible PCB design).

 ### Pin configuration